rsaitov/Books/Andrew Hunt, David Thomas - The pragmatic programmer/Chapter 5 - Bend, or Break/README.md

 **Always Design for Concurrency**
 By planning for **concurrency, and decoupling operations in time**, you have all these options—including the stand-alone option, where you can choose not to be concurrent.

+## It's Just a View
+Each module has a single, well-defined responsibility.
+Using **events** minimizes coupling between objects.

+### Public/Subscribe
+Pushing all the events through a single routine violates encapsulation - one routine now has to have intimate knowledge of the interactions among many objects.

+Object should be able to register only the events they need, and should never be sent events they don't need.

+We can use this publish/subscribe mechanism to implement a very important design concept: the separation of a model from views of the model.

+### Model-View-Controller
+MVC-idiom: separating the model from both the GUI that represents it and the controls that manage the view.

+__The view and controller are tightly coupled, and in some implementations of MVC the view and controller are a single component.__

+- **Model**.
+The abstract data model representing the target object.
+The model has no direct knowledge of any views or controllers.
+- **View**.
+A way to interpret the model.
+It subscribes to changes in the model and logical events from the controller.
+- **Controller**.
+A way to control the view and provide the model with new data.
+It publishes events to both the model and the view.

+## Blackboards
+A blackboard system lets us decouple our objects from each other completely, providing a forum where knowledge consumers and producers can exchange data anonymously and asynchronously.